 The members of Global TestNet have agreed to:

-- discuss or share methods, analyses, procedures and protocols used to support certification testing, and provide insight and lessons learned, to help improve the overall quality and efficiency of Ballast Water Management Systems (BWMS) testing by:
+- discuss and share methodologies, analytical procedures and protocols used to support certification testing, and provide insight and lessons learned, to help improve the overall quality and efficiency of management technology testing through:

-- participation in quarterly correspondence by each Member via website, email list, conference calls etc.; and
+- participation in quarterly correspondence via website, email list, conference calls etc.

-- participation in annual meetings by each Member, but representatives do not need to attend in person
+- participation in annual meetings (member representatives do not need to attend in person)

-- build awareness of, and coordinate where appropriate with, various Member testing activities;
+- build awareness of, and coordinate where appropriate with, other members’ testing activities

-- when appropriate, assist in vetting or validation of new testing methods and analyses;
+- when appropriate, assist in vetting or validation of new testing and analytical methods

-- encouraging diverse input from scientific experts, including those outside the ballast water testing community;
+- encourage diverse inputs from scientific experts, including those outside the ballast water testing community